Meal Plan changes for 2013-2014: There are two meal plans offered however the eligibility for who can participate in each plan is changing.

 Meal Plan 7-day, Unlimited Access, with $200 Rusty Bucket: Cost is $1850 per semester or $3700* full term.

 This is now the main meal plan and is mandatory for all dorm students 21 years of age and younger.
 Any student, dorm or community, regardless of age may choose this meal plan.
+All debit ( Rusty Bucket)accounts have a spending limit of $36 per day.

 *Rates include the Food Service Operations Cost of approximately $1775 (plus current applicable state taxes) and is the cost to cover openign the doors.
 This cost also covers utilities, maintenance/repairs, dumpster fees, laundry'uniforms, debt service, overhead, small wares, major deferred maintenance, partial renovation funding, marketing/printing, equipment and labors costs needed to support the dining service program.
 The remainder of full term fees covers approximately 608 breakfast, lunch, and supper meals at an average cost of $3.17.